 Drawbacks of Visiting in APril

-1. Get to the park early: the earlier you get to Zion, the more likely you are to get a parking spot; and the more of the park you have to yourself before the crowds arrive.
+1. Get to the Park Early: The earlier you get to Zion, the more likely you are to get a parking spot, and the more of the park you have to yourself before the crowds arrive.

 2. Visit Kolob Canyons: The Zion Canyon is small and crowded—since most visitors spend the majority of their time there.
-Whereas, Kolob Canyons are in a more isolated area of the park, provide incredible and unique views, and is much less travelled.
+On the other hand, Kolob Canyons are in a more isolated area of the park, provide incredible and unique views, and are much less traveled.

-3. Go on a picnic: avoid the eateries at busy eating times, and choose to go on a picnic instead.
+3. Go on a Picnic: Avoid the eateries at busy eating times, and choose to go on a picnic instead.
 You can stop at the grocery in Springdale before heading into the park.
 There are wonderful places along the river and in the shadows of the cliffs above you for a picnic meal.

-4. Read our list of trails less traveled: these trails will give you a better chance for incredible views with less of a crowd.
+4. Read Our List of Trails Less Traveled: These trails will give you a better chance for incredible views with less of a crowd.

 Things To Do In April

 Hiking is ideal in April.
 With trails ranging from easy to strenuous, there is something for everyone in Zion National Park, allowing visitors to experience the park from amazing vantage points.
 You can read our list of Zion’s best trails for recommendations.